 Once back on the lower trail things get back to the standard loose dirt, rocks, and roots. it is a rough track clinging onto the side of the cliff but the drops are low and the safety margins pretty high, hug the cliff, stay away from the edge and you will be fine.

 Eventually, the trail leads to a head, nice views are available down the coast and finally, you get the first view of the beach.
 It really is pretty stunning.
-The final section of the trail is next and this is one f the hardest sections, but low risk. if it feels too much at least you have made it this far and got the views of the hallowed sand!
+The final section of the trial is next and this is one of the hardest sections, but low risk.
+If it feels too much then at least you have made it this far and got the views of the hallowed sand!

 The trail is short, only around 400m with minimal elevation, but some steep inclines.
-It is not as bad as is made out, and even we are probably overselling the difficulty and as long as you are comfortable scaling steep very rough trails you will be fine.
-The problem is people read about the beach in guidebooks and expect a smooth and simply path to the beach and get in trouble as this is anything but.
-The small drops may concern some people making the trail more difficult than it need be due to vertigo, but overall it is low exposure with a good margin for error.
+It is not as bad as is made out, and even we are probably overselling the difficulty, as long as you are comfortable scaling steep very rough trails you will be fine.
+The problem is people read about the beach in guidebooks and expect a smooth and simple path to the beach and get in trouble as this is anything but.
+The small drops may concern some people making the trail more difficult than it needs to be due to vertigo, but overall it is low exposure with a good margin for error.

 What to do at the Beach?